thortle/Twibot-20/README.md

 ### 7.1.
 Storage efficiency

-Apache Parquet demonstrates significant storage savings compared to the default Hugging Face disk format:
+Apache Parquet demonstrates significant storage savings compared to the default Hugging Face disk format :

-- **Fixed Dataset**: up to 14.59x smaller (e.g., 16MB HF → 1.1MB Parquet).
+- **Fixed Dataset :** up to 14.59x smaller (e.g., 16MB HF → 1.1MB Parquet).
-- **Tokenized Dataset**: up to 5.65x smaller (e.g., 10MB HF → 1.8MB Parquet).
+- **Tokenized Dataset :** up to 5.65x smaller (e.g., 10MB HF → 1.8MB Parquet).
-- **Conclusion**: Parquet is highly effective for reducing disk space usage.
+- **Conclusion :** Parquet is highly effective for reducing disk space usage.

 ### 7.2.
 Loading and processing performance

-- **Loading time**: for this dataset size, loading from the Hugging Face disk format (leveraging memory mapping and Arrow caches) was generally faster than loading from Parquet files, especially for the more complex tokenized dataset.
+- **Loading time :** for this dataset size, loading from the Hugging Face disk format (leveraging memory mapping and Arrow caches) was generally faster than loading from Parquet files, especially for the more complex tokenized dataset.
-- **Processing operations**: simple operations like filtering (`.filter()`) and sorting (`.sort()`) were often faster using the optimized Hugging Face format.
+- **Processing operations :** simple operations like filtering (`.filter()`) and sorting (`.sort()`) were often faster using the optimized Hugging Face format.
 Mapping operations (`.map()`) showed variable performance.
-- **Note**: these speed comparisons might favor Parquet more significantly on much larger datasets where reading only necessary columns becomes a major advantage or when I/O becomes the bottleneck.
+- **Note :** these speed comparisons might favor Parquet more significantly on much larger datasets where reading only necessary columns becomes a major advantage or when I/O becomes the bottleneck.

 ### 7.3.
 When to use each format

-- **Hugging Face Disk Format**: recommended for small-to-medium datasets, rapid prototyping, and when peak processing speed for common datasets operations is prioritized.
+- **Hugging Face Disk format :** recommended for small-to-medium datasets, rapid prototyping, and when peak processing speed for common datasets operations is prioritized.
-- **Apache Parquet Format**: recommended for large datasets, scenarios where disk space is limited, long-term archival, and interoperability with other data processing tools (Spark, Pandas, Dask).
+- **Apache Parquet format :** recommended for large datasets, scenarios where disk space is limited, long-term archival, and interoperability with other data processing tools (Spark, Pandas, Dask).

 ### 7.4.
 Conclusion